mpieniak01/Rider-Pi/IMPLEMENTATION_AI_MODE.md

 - ZMQ event publishing on mode change
 - Full CORS support
 - Comprehensive error handling
+- **Important**: `/api/system/ai-mode` is the canonical endpoint.
+Legacy shortcuts such as `/api/ai-mode` no longer exist and will respond with 404 HTML.
+Update any integrations or documentation to avoid reverting to the old path.

 ### 5. API Server Integration (`services/api_server.py`)